Sealing Adult Criminal Records in Arkansas

 Getting Legal Help to Expunge Your Records

 Cleaning up a criminal history can be complicated, and the laws change often.
-If you are not sure whether your record qualifies for expungement in Arkansas—or for advice about your personal situation—you should contact a qualified criminal law attorney.
+If you find the process overwhelming or are not sure whether your record qualifies for expungement, you might want to contact a qualified criminal law attorney.
 A good lawyer can guide you through each step of the process.
-And even if you don't qualify for expungement now, keep checking for updates to the law.
-Arkansas, like many other states, is continuing to expand expungement eligibility.

 Get Professional Help